nendotools/tree-sitter-mcp/docs/mcp.md

 When running as an MCP server, Tree-Sitter MCP provides these tools:

 ### `search_code`
-Find code elements by name with fuzzy matching.
+Find code elements by name with fuzzy matching and progressive content inclusion.
+Automatically includes code content based on result count: single result gets full content, 2-3 results get limited content, 4+ results get metadata only.

 ### `find_usage`
 Trace where functions, classes, and variables are used.